Remapping the Rover MEMS3 ECU

 THE MEMS3 TOOLS APPLICATION SUITE.

-After a lot of work, here (finally) is the
+After a lot of work, here are the results

-first release of my efforts to provide a workable remapping system for the
+of my efforts to provide a workable remapping system for the MEMS3 ECU.

 I present here a freely downloadable and